 Gratitude in serving is found when we serve with the purpose to show God’s love.
 So many times, when we think of serving, we think about how we can serve in church.

 When was the last time you or your family served someone in need, just to show God’s love?

-During the holiday season we typically see a large number of people volunteering or donating to charity organizations.
-While those are good things to do; how impactful we would be if we served with that same heart throughout the year?
+During the holiday season, we typically see a large number of people volunteering or donating to charity organizations.
+While those are good things; how impactful would we be if we served to show God’s love year round?

 Serving Is A Lifestyle

 Jesus set the example as the ultimate servant, who lived to serve others.
 In our modern day society, we’ve adopted the “me” syndrome.

 Everything has become about “me”, including: what I gave, what I did, or where I volunteered.

 “For even the Son of Man came not to be served but to serve others and to give his life as a ransom for many.” ~ Mark 10:45 (NLT)

 We have to admit, we use to volunteer for events to teach our children a lesson to be grateful.

 However, we soon found out, that making them serve at one or two events wasn’t going to teach them the lesson of serving.
 Rather, we needed to help them develop a lifestyle of seeking to be a blessing to others.